scalameta/scalafmt/docs/configuration.md

 ```

 > **Pro tip**: Enable this setting to minimize git diffs/conflicts from
-> renamings and other refactorings.
+> renamings and other refactorings, without having to ignore whitespace
+> changes in diffs or use `--ignore-all-space` to avoid conflicts when
+> git merging or rebasing.

 #### `align=some`